Matilda Hays

 Matilda Mary Hays (8 September 1820 – 3 July 1897) was a 19th-century English writer, journalist and part-time actress.
-With Elizabeth Ashurst, Hays translated several of George Sand's works into English.
+With Eliza Ashurst, Hays translated several of George Sand's works into English.
 She co-founded the English Woman's Journal.
 Her love interests included the actress Charlotte Cushman, with whom she had a 10-year relationship, and the poet Adelaide Anne Procter.

 Early life

-Hays was born in London on 8 September 1820, the daughter of a corn merchant named John Hays and his wife Elizabeth Mary Atkinson.
+Hays was born in London on 8 September 1820, the daughter of a corn merchant named John Hays and his wife, Elizabeth Mary Atkinson.
 Elizabeth had previously been married to Jacob Breese until his death in February 1807, giving Matilda two elder half-sisters, Emma Marianne and Clara, who married Frederick Salmon in 1830.
 Matilda's full siblings were Elizabeth, Susanna and Albert.

 Hays was identified as a Creole or, according to Joseph Parkes, half Creole.
 If this is true, it must be through her mother's side, as her father's family were Londoners going back at least three generations.